arthurlm/quickfix-rs/README.md

 4. Autotools build toolchain.

     Just use `cmake` once and for all !
+    We are in 2023+ and not targeting OS from the 70s.

 5. Struct to bind messages from XML spec.